timauzinger/BodhiraLightingController/README.md

 | 17   | **AutoPilot**                |               |                             |                                                                    |      |
 |      |                          | 0             | off                         |                                                                    |      |
 |      |                          | 255           | on                          | activate audioreactive AutoPilot.
 Only works if audio is injected to the System.
 User can still control everything. |      |

+## Contributors

+This Project was initalized and the idea of Daniel Baer.
+He did a lot of work resarching and engineering the hardware part, including welding, wireing drilling, 3D-Printing, Arduino Programing and on and on...
+Me (Tim Auzinger) entered the project at a later point and  I developed the touchdesigner based lighting control software including the pixelmapping and so on.
+The Project owner is Daniel Baer and for questions regarding showcase or anything like that he is the one to ask.